California's charter schools have lower vaccination rates than traditional public schools

 Part of the vaccination rate gap isn’t surprising: SB 277 exempts students who don’t receive “classroom-based instruction” from immunization laws.
 So students enrolled in virtual charter schools don’t have to get vaccinated.

-But there’s another loophole in California’s vaccination laws: Physicians can issue a “permanent medical exemption” to let a student skirt state-mandated immunizations.
+But there’s another loophole in California’s vaccination laws: Physicians can issue a permanent medical exemption to let a student skirt state-mandated immunizations.
 Since the SB 277’s passage, some California doctors have agreed to sign medical exemptions for kids with asthma, eczema, and psoriasis.

 For reasons that are not entirely understood, charter school parents are more likely than other public school parents to seek medical exemptions for their kids.